demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 ### 7.2 Floor Credit: The Native Innovation

-In an fTOKEN system, native credit is denominated against the **floor**, not against volatile spot.
+In an fToken system, native credit is denominated against the **floor**, not against volatile spot.
 This is the core structural innovation.

-For a position holding $n$ fTOKENs:
+For a position holding $n$ fTokens:

 $$\text{Native Borrowing Capacity} = \text{LTV}_f \cdot n \cdot P_f$$